 The deduction will appear on Schedule A, Line 6 and will be added to your total itemized deductions on Form 1040, Line 9.

 Note.
-IRS Publication 514 specifically states "as a general rule, you must choose to take either a credit or a deduction for all qualified foreign taxes."
+IRS Publication 514 Foreign Tax Credit for Individuals specifically states "As a general rule, you must choose to take either a credit or a deduction for all qualified foreign taxes."
 This means you cannot take a foreign tax credit and deduction on the same return.
-To clarify, you can use Form 2555 and Form 1116 on the same return, and you can use Form 2555 and Schedule A on the same return; however, if you claim a deduction you cannot claim a credit and if you claim a credit, you cannot claim a deduction.
+To clarify, you can use Form 2555 and Form 1116 on the same return, and you can use Form 2555 and Schedule A (Form 1040) on the same return; however, if you claim a deduction you cannot claim a credit and if you claim a credit, you cannot claim a deduction.

 An exception to this rule is if you have foreign taxes other than income taxes (e.g. real and personal property taxes).
-Those foreign taxes are claimed as a deduction on different lines of the Schedule A. Only in this instance would you be able to claim a foreign tax credit and take a deduction.
+Those foreign taxes are claimed as a deduction on different lines of Schedule A (Form 1040).
+Only in this instance would you be able to claim a foreign tax credit and take a deduction.